SilviaEiden/Election_Analysis/README.md

 ![County_Votes](County_Votes.png)

-To generate this county list with its respective number of votes and the percentage of total votes we first had to create a county list and county votes dictionary in the Python script:
+To generate this county list with its respective number of votes and the percentage of total votes, we first had to create a county list and county votes dictionary in the Python script:
 ```
 county_list = []
 county_dictionary = {}
 ```

-A **for loop** was also used to get the county from the county dictionary.
+A **for loop** was also used to get each county result from the county dictionary.
 ```
     for county_name in county_dictionary: